RoyNisimov/AsymmetricEncryption/README.md

 s is the fake private keys with the one we calculated

 Verifing:
-Permute a hash fanction E to take x, and return x + m. v = c
+Permute a hash fanction E to take x, and return hash(x + m). v = c
 For i, key in enumerate(keys):
     v = E(G(s[i], rk[i].e, rk[i].n) ^ v)